marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/etime.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ETIME, time, elapsed

 .. _etime:

-.. index:: ETIME

-.. index:: time, elapsed

 ETIME --- Execution time subroutine (or function)
 *************************************************